About

 To book Pamela for a speaking engagement, please fill out this form.

-Pamela is currently producing the feature documentary, A Better Way: Reverend James Lawson, Architect of Nonviolence.
-The film explores the life, spirituality, and activism of civil rights leader, Reverend James Lawson, who Martin Luther King called “the leading theorist and strategist of nonviolence in the world.”
+She recently produced the award-winning feature documentary A BETTER WAY: JAMES LAWSON, ARCHITECT OF NONVIOLENCE, which explores the life, spirituality, and activism of civil rights leader, Reverend James Lawson, who Martin Luther King called “the leading theorist and strategist of nonviolence in the world.”

-She is also developing a feature script based on “The Celestial,” a short story by Edgar Award-winning mystery and noir author Naomi Hirahara.
-In 1880, a Japanese prostitute and Chinese miner are forced to flee a small Eastern Washington town after she commits a crime to save his life.
+She's currently in development on a feature film based on the classic 1950 memoir FIFTH CHINESE DAUGHTER by Jade Snow Wong, and THE CELESTIAL, a short story by Edgar Award-winning author Naomi Hirahara.
+Set in 1890, the story follows a Japanese prostitute and a Chinese miner who are forced to flee a small Eastern Washington town after she commits a crime to save his life.

 New Moon Pictures, LLC